Where To Stay In Big Sky: Best Hotels, Cabins & Family-Friendly Lodges

 A cozy living room with rustic decor, featuring a sofa, armchair, wooden coffee table, and a TV on a wooden stand.
 Sunlight filters through large windows with a scenic view of snow-covered trees outside.

-The Shoshone Condo Hotel in Mountain Village is our first choice for winter lodging at Big Sky Resort, but I would stay at any of the lodgings listed below.
+The Shoshone Condo Hotel in Mountain Village is our first choice for winter lodging at Big Sky Resort, but I would stay at any of the lodgings listed above.
 The Shoshone Condominium Hotel combines the service of a hotel with the comfort of a condominium.

-The one-bedroom condo offers a cozy, western decor, mountain views, plenty of space and a full kitchen.
-The bedroom is separate from the living area where a murphy bed and sofa bed (the mattresses are actually comfortable) can be pulled down to sleep extra guests (for a total of 6 guests).
+The Shoshone one-bedroom condo offers a cozy, western decor, mountain views, plenty of space and a full kitchen.
+The bedroom is separate from the living area where a Murphy bed and sofa bed (the mattresses are actually comfortable) can be pulled down to sleep extra guests (for a total of 6 guests).

 From Shoshone, it is walking distance to the ski lifts, restaurants and the food hall, a few shops, and a small but perfectly adequate grocery store.